OceanGlidersCommunity/Oxygen_SOP/README.md

 Or do you struggle to comment / edit the SOP document?
 Just raise a question [here](https://github.com/OceanGlidersCommunity/Oxygen_SOP/discussions).

-## Licence
-This work is licensed under a [Creative Commons Attribution 2.0 Generic License](https://creativecommons.org/licenses/by/2.0).

 ## About Markdown and Pandoc

 Hosting this document on Github allows easy editing by contributors, no need to pull the repository to your local machine.
 However, [Github flavoured markdown](https://github.github.com/gfm/) is missing some features which are nice to have in the final version of the document, most notably citations.
 To add these features we use [Pandoc](https://pandoc.org/) and use Github actions to author a HTML and PDF version of the SOP.

+## Licence
+This work is licensed under a [Creative Commons Attribution 2.0 Generic License](https://creativecommons.org/licenses/by/2.0).

+## Code of Conduct
+- link Code of Conduct file here as soon as finalized.
+Join the discussion [here](https://github.com/OceanGlidersCommunity/OG-format-user-manual/pull/23)